b-sharman/bangbang/README.md

 This is project is several years old, and I'm refactoring it, making it asynchronous, and rewriting the network backend with websockets simultaneously.
-Therefore, it's currently unplayable...
+It's a little buggy, as I am still reimplementing some functionality, but it is playable.

 # How to play the game

-It's not currently playable (see above), but here's how you can test it.

 1. Install these dependencies:
 * [aioconsole](https://aioconsole.readthedocs.io/en/latest/)